joelramsey/blocipedia/README.md

 Made with my mentor at [Bloc](http://bloc.io).

-Added to Heroku as url = https://shielded-dusk-5484.herokuapp.com/
+Added to Heroku as [Shielded-Dusk-5484](https://shielded-dusk-5484.herokuapp.com).